 There isn’t a typical timeline that Xanax withdrawal follows since a tapered approach is generally used with benzodiazepine withdrawal.
 Oftentimes, individuals who are addicted to Xanax are switched to a longer-acting benzodiazepine and then slowly tapered off that medication over a period of weeks or months.
 A tapered approach can largely reduce or even eliminate withdrawal symptoms.

-The goal of medically assisted detox is to make the withdrawal period as comfortable as possible for the client.
+Medical detox is highly recommended for individuals struggling with addiction to benzodiazepines, like Xanax, who are ready to get on the road to recovery.
+The goal of a medical detox is to make the withdrawal period as comfortable as possible for the individual.
 Any symptoms that appear are treated with nonaddictive medications.
-For those addicted to Xanax, other anti-anxiety medications are likely to be administered to control this likely symptom.
-The individual can also be constantly monitored for seizures and suicidal ideation.
+The individual can also be constantly monitored for seizures and other potentially life-threatening emergencies.

 It’s important to note that detox is generally the first step in treatment.
 While in detox, your treatment team will work with you to develop a care plan that will include evidence-based therapies and treatments.
 Based on your needs, a level of care will be recommended:

 There is no one-size-fits-all approach to recovery.
 That’s why our addiction treatment center in South Florida offers short-term, month-long, and long-term programs.
 However, the longer that an individual remains in treatment, the better the outcome.
 While in treatment, people will learn new coping skills for dealing with triggers and build a support network and community — all while building a firm foundation for a life in recovery.

 Drug and Alcohol Rehab near Miami, FL

 If you or a loved one are struggling with addiction to alcohol or drugs, including Xanax, know that there is help.
 The experienced addiction treatment team at Recovery First Treatment Center have the knowledge and expertise to help you find hope, health, and healing.